 Where do I put the mouse traps?

 Before laying down your mouse traps, take a journey around your home to identify the areas that show mouse activity.
 To increase the chances of successfully capturing a mouse, lay the traps in areas you know they have been!
+The best way to set a mouse trap is in a place where you have either seen a mouse, or seen evidence of mouse activity.
+You should also consider laying down the mouse traps in common hiding places for mice in your home.

 I am certain that now you have read this post, you know how to set up a mouse trap!